 The Principle: Strategic Pruning

 I believe that in life, just like The Divine Order, comfort is rarely the goal—fruitfulness is.
-We often mistake the "cutting" seasons of life for punishment, but the Divine Gardener only prunes the branches that are already bearing fruit.
+We often mistake the cutting seasons of life for punishment, but the Divine Gardener only prunes the branches that are already bearing fruit.
 To be pruned is to be recognized as having potential for a greater harvest.

 The Reflection: Preparation for the Latter Rain